Integral windup: Occurrence

 Integral windup particularly occurs as a limitation of physical systems, compared with ideal systems, due to the ideal output being physically impossible (process saturation: the output of the process being limited at the top or bottom of its scale, making the error constant).
 For example, the position of a valve cannot be any more open than fully open and also cannot be closed any more than fully closed.
-In this case, anti-windup can actually involve the integrator being turned off for periods of time until the response falls back into an acceptable range.

-This usually occurs when the controller's output can no longer affect the controlled variable, or if the controller is part of a selection scheme and it is selected right.

 Integral windup was more of a problem in analog controllers.
 Within modern distributed control systems and programmable logic controllers, it is much easier to prevent integral windup by either limiting the controller output, limiting the integral to produce feasible output, or by using external reset feedback, which is a means of feeding back the selected output to the integral circuit of all controllers in the selection scheme so that a closed loop is maintained.